davvi/go-hardway/README.md

 # Go the Hardway
-A porting of the famouse python the hardway.
+A porting of the famous python the hardway.
 The best I can.
 Thank you so very very much Zed Shaw.

 This is evolving..
 I'm not a great software engineer (OK I'm a systems/devops engineer learning to code) and I can write some OK python when I need to ..
 This Go code may not be idiomatic.. yet..
 I aim to get there though.
 This will hopefully help my learn and help some others on their way as well.